hashtagpaid/notion-tracker/README.md

 # Notion Tracker

-a Google Analyitcs container to track page visits in Notions...
+a Google Analyitcs container to track page visits in Notion...

 ## How to use